 Joe Pacheco has been with Marietta Fire Department since 1999.
 Joe focused his training in the early stages of his career toward technical training, which had him assigned to the department’s heavy rescue.
 During this time he completed Paramedic training and obtained NPQ certifications as an instructor and evaluator.
 Joe was promoted to Firefighter Engineer in January 2006 and again to Lieutenant in August of 2008.

-As a Lieutenant he was assigned to the Training Division for almost 3 years and when he returned to suppression in 2015 he was promoted to the position of Station Commander.
-He has served as the Commander at station 56, 52 and is currently at 54 which houses the Air Lab.
+As a Lieutenant, he was assigned to the Training Division for almost 3 years and when he returned to suppression in 2015 he was promoted to the position of Station Commander.
+He has served as the Commander at station 56, 52, and 54 which houses the Air Lab.
+In 2019, Joe was promoted to Assistant Chief and served as the B-Shift Commander until transferring to the Training Division, where he now serves as the Training Officer.

 Joe was awarded Firefighter of the Year in 2006, and for his efforts following Katrina awarded Marietta’s Distinguished Service Medal.